SkAndMl/nl2html/README.md

 To get the API up and running follow the following steps
 * Run the ```api.py``` script from the terminal and copy the public url that it prints out
 * Paste the public url returned by the ```api.py``` file and paste it in the ```<PUBLIC-URL>``` part of the ```query.py``` file
-* Run the query.py file and enter any queries related to HTML Here's a sample output
+* Run the query.py file and enter any queries related to HTML <br>
+Here's a sample output
 <img width="1095" alt="Screenshot 2023-12-23 at 11 06 33 AM" src="https://github.com/SkAndMl/nl2html/assets/86184014/fa634df5-849f-44d8-a4b9-ae440b4bc8e3">